MicrosoftDocs/PowerShell-Docs-archive/archived-reference/docs-conceptual/overview.md

 This documentation set contains PowerShell cmdlet reference for older versions of PowerShell.
 The documentation for these versions is not actively been updated.

+For the latest documentation, see the [PowerShell Reference](/powershell/scripting/overview) site.

 This site contains cmdlet reference for the following versions: